confluentinc/cp-ansible/docs/index.rst

 In Scope
 ~~~~~~~~

 These Ansible playbooks are intended as a general template for setting up a production-ready proof of concept environment.
-There are three available templates.
+There are four available templates.

 * PLAINTEXT -- use these templates if you have no requirements for a secured environment
 * SSL -- use these templates if you require only SSL encryption
 * SASL_SSL -- use these templates if you require plaintext SASL authentication and SSL encryption
+* SSL_SELFSIGNED -- use these templates if you require only SSL encryption, but using your own self signed certificates.

 Out of Scope